- Publications and resources

 You need to have a valid flight review to exercise the privileges of a rating.
 The flight review must have been completed within the previous 24 months.

-An exemption was made in May 2015 which extended the low-level rating flight review period from 12 months to 24 months - see CASA exemption EX92/15.
+Exemption CASA EX48/17 extends the low-level rating flight review period from 12 months to 24 months.
 That means all flight reviews are valid for two years.

 Can I meet the flight review requirements for more than one rating in a single flight?